GOUSEPEERA6267/Blood-Management/README.md

 # Blood-Management
-I have made a static web app for Blodd Management system.
+I have made a static web app for BloOd Management system.
 In this webpage people can check the availability of the blood on the current day and get the price of the blood.
-Also they can conact us for the blood requrement and they can subscribe for newsletter to get updated about the bloods available .
+Also they can conact us for the blood requirement and they can subscribe for newsletter to get updated about the bloods available .
 I used HTML, CSS , AZURE STATIC WEB APP, AZURE STORAGE ACCOUNTS .
 Used the storage accounts for storing the source in container.
 And used the web app service for hosting the website.